 - Address any cash-access issues.
 Hopefully, you’ve stashed another credit card or debit card back at the hotel or on your person.
 If not, there may be digital wallet, Apple Pay, Samsung Pay or other virtual assistant options through your credit card company.

 - Consider freezing your credit when you return home.
-This prevents someone from opening up another account in your name.
+This prevents someone from opening another account in your name.
 You can always unfreeze it later.

 If your passport has been lost or stolen, here’s how to rectify your situation: